 All prices are in USD unless otherwise stated.
 Group and student discounts are available for most courses.
 Meals may be included in some courses, as stipulated.

-4-8 June 2018 – Edmonton Comprehensive Acoustics Course, NAIT Campus, AB.
+4-8 June 2018 – Edmonton Comprehensive Acoustic Training, NAIT Campus, AB.
 Course details and registration information can be found here

 - 5-7 April 2017 – Phoenix, AZ; Wildlife Acoustics Training